-Management fees for the three-month period ended March 31, 2019 increased by approximately \$494,000 as compared to the three-month period ended March 31, 2018.
-The increase was primarily due to the sale of the Company's common and preferred stock and the resulting increase in stockholders' equity, which is the basis for the calculation of the management fee that the Company pays to the Manager.
+Management fees for the three-month periods ended March 31, 2020 and 2019 increased by approximately \$156,000 and \$494,000, respectively, from the preceding year-end.
+Each such increase was due to the sale of our capital stock during the applicable year and the resulting increase in stockholders' equity, which is the basis for the calculation of the management fee that we pay to the Manager.